 But okay, the mantra of the moment is no exceptions, so Lucretia’s gotta go too.
-But one more caution: security around the Capitol is tight and serious: those dudes have plenty of guns.
+Still. one more caution: security around the Capitol is tight and serious: those dudes have plenty of guns.

-Speaking of guns, for John C. Calhoun, beyond all the intellectual gymnastics, his defense of slavery always came down to a vow that he and the South would fight to preserve it.
-Calhoun didn’t live to fulfill that vow, but many others ended their days doing so.
+Speaking of guns, for John C. Calhoun, beyond the intricate intellectual gymnastics, his defense of slavery always came down to a vow that he and the South would fight to preserve it.
+Calhoun didn’t live to fulfill that vow, but many others prematurely ended their days doing so.

 I hope we’re not again nearing that same point of extremity.
 But the voices of revived iconoclasm remind me of a comment by Rufus Jones about the impact of the earlier Quaker efforts against arts like sculpture:

-This time, I wouldn’t miss the 800 pound bear.
+This time, I wouldn’t weep if the 800-pound bear went missing.
 And sorting out what to make of the failings of Susan B. Anthony and Elizabeth Stanton is a serious question.
 As for the rest, aren’t there better and more important targets?